opws/opws-dataset/docs/fields.md

 The name of the site at this domain, as it would be used in a sentence.

-## password.rules
+## password.value, password.contents

 Rules and requirements the site imposes on passwords.
+Fields under `password.contents` pertain to individual characters and substrings of the password; fields under `password.value` apply only for the string value of the *entire* password.

-## password.rules.length.min, password.rules.length.max
+## password.value.length.min, password.value.length.max

-An object with the `min` and `max` lengths permitted for passwords.
+The minimum and maximum length permitted for passwords, respectively.

 `min` should only be missing if the site legitimately allows blank passwords (or allows passwords to be disabled): otherwise, `min` will be at least 1. `max` should only be missing if the site will allow passwords over 9000 characters in length.
 (This can usually be tested by inspecting the password element, then entering `$0.value='Aa'+new Array(9001).join('A')` before submitting.)

-## password.rules.blacklist
+## password.contents.blacklist.classes

-Array of character types not allowed (such as those from rules that begin "must not contain").
+Array of character types passwords may not contain (such as those from rules that begin "must not contain", or those which trigger errors in the site's password handling).

-## password.rules.whitelist

-Array of character types that are the *only* types supported.

-## password.rules.contain

-Array of objects describing what classes of character (and at least how many) must be present.
-Usually of the form `[{letters: 1}, {numbers: 1}]`, but can be different.

-(When an object lists more than one character class, it means only one of the classes must be met.)

 Character class names used: